greenriver/hmis-warehouse/docs/adr/0002-pii-management-strategy.md

 ### Phase 1: Inventory and Access Control

-- Improve PII access control implementation for common reports and dashboards
+- Strengthen existing PII access controls for common reports and dashboards
-- Implement systemic PII tracking mechanism in application code
+- Implement a declarative API for defining and tracking PII fields at the model level
 - Define sensitivity levels and other metadata for PII fields
-- Create inventory of data models containing PII
+- Review existing models and ensure all PII fields are tracked
-- Investigate PII requirements in our BI tooling

 ### Phase 2: Enhanced Tooling & Management

-- Implement systemic PII access control across all locations that expose level 1 PII (dashboards and reports)
+- Strengthen existing PII access controls for comprehensive coverage across all reporting interfaces
-- Implement and deploy PII scrubbing for our development and testing needs
-- Support for tracking PII in key-value PII storage, such as CustomDataElements
+- Implement secure data anonymization processes for non-production environments
-- Create tools to support auditing PII
+- Extend PII field definitions to support structured data elements (key-value stores)
+- Evaluate requirements around secure client record de-identification

 ### Phase 3: Data Model Refactoring

+- Define and implement a process to ensure regular review of PII field definitions
-- Evaluate data model refactoring to better secure PII
+- Evaluate data model optimization to enhance PII isolation, simplify management, and align with requirements
-- Enhance PII access controls

 ## Consequences